duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_basic_tutorial.md

 The Spice **to** is used to define the URL that the Spice will use to make an API request.
 The URL has a **$1** placeholder, which will eventually be populated with whatever value our `handle` function (which we'll define shortly) returns.
 In most cases, Spice instant answers tend to use some sort of search endpoint for a given API.
 We need to indicate in our API request what it is we're searching for and so the `handle` function and the `spice to` URL work together to send our search term(s) to the API by replacing the **$1** placeholder, with the term(s) we're searching for.

-Using the previous example, if we wanted to search for "**uglify.js**" with the Node.js API, we'd need to replace `$1` with `uglify_js` which would result in this URL: <http://registry.npmjs.org/uglify-js/latest>.
-If you follow that link, you'll notice the API returns a JSON object containing all the data pertaining to the "Uglify-JS" NPM Package.
+Using the previous example, if we wanted to search for "**uglify-js**" with the NPM API, we'd need to replace `$1` with `uglify-js` which would result in this URL: <http://registry.npmjs.org/uglify-js/latest>.
+If you follow that link, you'll notice the API returns a JSON object containing all the data pertaining to the "uglify-js" NPM Package.

 ## Indicate our Callback Function

-In most cases, APIs allow for a "callback" parameter, which usually look like this:
+In most cases, APIs allow for a "callback" parameter, which usually looks like this:

 ```perl
 http://www.api.awesome.com/?q=<search_term>&callback=<function_name>
 ```

-This parameter is used to wrap the JSON object being returned in a JavaScript function call, to the function named in the callback parameter.
-Unfortunately, the Node.js API doesn't allow for this parameter to be specified, so we force this manually by using the **spice wrap\_jsonp\_callback** function.
+This parameter is used to wrap the JSON object being returned, in a JavaScript function call to the function named in the `callback` parameter.
+Unfortunately, the NPM API doesn't allow for this parameter to be specified, so we force this manually by using the **spice wrap\_jsonp\_callback** function.
 Enter this text on the next line to do this:

 ```perl
 spice wrap_jsonp_callback => 1;